Current Thinking in Pin-Site Management in External Hexagonal Frames

 Cleaning

 Various studies using different cleaning solutions have failed to demonstrate a statistical significance to recommend one cleaning solution over another..
 Many sterile and non-sterile techniques exist in literature, and typical solutions studied include sterile chlorohexidine, betadine, alcohol and hydrogen peroxide.
 Non-sterile solutions include saline, soap and warm sterile water.
 A few studies suggest there is no significant benefit between different cleaning solutions [10].
 Despite this, chlorhexidine alone has been shown to less effective than when it is combined with alcohol.
-The study recommends avoiding this solution closer to the wound, and instead using saline to encourage granulation and remove exudate or blood [11].
+The study recommends avoiding this solution near wounds and instead using saline to promote granulation and remove exudate and blood [11].
 Another study has found chlorhexidine to be superior to saline in its cleaning capability, with a high presence of S. aureus in saline treatment sites.
 Whilst chlorhexidine didn’t lead to lower infection rates, it resulted in lower bacterial colonisation and decreased use of antibiotics when compared to saline [2].
 Alcohol is damaging to the skin and can cause pain at the pin sites, so should be avoided.
 Iodine-based products should also be avoided due to metal corrosion, staining and high costs [4].
 Hydrogen peroxide represents a source of contention.
 It has damaging properties towards healthy skin tissue, however it is effective in killing bacteria and wound debridement [11].
-It is recommended that hydrogen peroxide is used scarcely and only in event of grade 3 infections.
+It is recommended that hydrogen peroxide be used sparingly and only for third-degree infections.
 Some studies indicate saline as something that has higher infection rates compared to control groups, however it is still recommended as a washing agent [6].

 Dressing